 If you've determined that a wearable alarm is the best choice for your little one, avoid an overly bulky design.
-Instead, opt for a medium-size or compact model that won't pull on her pajamas or cause discomfort.
+Instead, opt for a medium-size or compact model that won't pull on their pajamas or cause discomfort.
 If visibility is a concern, take the time to find a smaller alarm, and conceal the cords under your child’s pajama top.
-Having her wear a T-shirt between the cord and her skin can enhance comfort, too.
+Having them wear a T-shirt between the cord and their skin can enhance comfort, too.

 Perhaps it’s not the most important factor for parents, but for a younger child, an attractive design can make using the alarm a bit more pleasant.
-If at all possible, select a color you know your little one likes, or better yet, allow him to choose his favorite hue himself.
-This little personal touch can pack a big punch in how readily he takes to using the alarm.
+If at all possible, select a color you know your little one likes, or better yet, allow them to choose their favorite hue themselves.
+This little personal touch can pack a big punch in how readily they take to using the alarm.
 Some manufacturers even make alarms in cute designs in an effort to make them more appealing to kids.

 As with any product, the more features a bedwetting alarm comes with, the more it's likely to cost.